arothuis-hu/lit-example/README.md

 when building our package.
 This way, our Vaadin Router will always deal with our URL handling, not Github Pages.

+:warning: *Note that this is not ideal as we still get 404 status codes*

 ## Result
 The result can be found here:
 https://arothuis-hu.github.io/lit-example/